-We provide our employees with contributions of up to 5% of their base salary intended for retirement savings, including for example contributions to an RRSP for our Canadian employees, a Canadian retirement plan with features similar to a 401(k) plan, or to a 401(k) plan for employees in the United States.
+We provide our employees with contributions of up to 5% of their base salary intended for retirement savings, including contributions to an RRSP, a Canadian retirement plan with features similar to a 401(k) plan, for our employees in Canada, or to a 401(k) plan for employees in the United States.
 All of our NEOs are eligible to participate in all of our employee benefit plans, in each case on the same basis as other employees.
+Other than the RRSP and the 401(k) plan, we do not provide any qualified or non-qualified or deferred compensation benefits to our employees, including our NEOs.